eslint/eslint/docs/src/extend/custom-rules.md

 #### `messageId`s

-`messageId`s are the recommended alternative to typing out messages in `context.report()` calls because of the following benefits:
+`messageId`s are the recommended approach to reporting messages in `context.report()` calls because of the following benefits:

 * Rule violation messages can be stored in a central `meta.messages` object for convenient management
 * Rule violation messages do not need to be repeated in both the rule file and rule test file